lss4/lpcexp/readme.md

 for sound cards to function on RUBY-9719VG2AR or a compatible motherboard using [dISAppointment](https://github.com/rasteri/dISAppointment).

-Currently supports Intel and AMD chipsets.
+Currently implemented for Intel and AMD chipsets.
 However, be noted that the LDRQ# signal needed for LPC DMA has been removed since Intel 100 series (Skylake) and AMD Socket AM5/SP5 (Raphael/Genoa).
 While this program can still be used on those and newer systems as usual, DMA-related functions, namely digitized audio in DOS games, will not work.
 FM Synth, on the other hand, will still be able to work as it does not rely on DMA to function.

 Currently only the Fintek F85226 LPC-ISA bridge is supported.
 It may be possible to support Winbond W83626, but the documentation on the configuration registers is a bit confusing, as it's currently uncertain how `CRxx` corresponds to the actual register address.

+**NOTE:** AMD chipset support is based on existing documentations regarding the LPC bridge and is still WIP.
+So far no positive results with dISAppointment on AMD motherboards yet.

 ## I. Preparation
 Requires Open Watcom to build.
 I'm currently using Open Watcom 2.0.